Josko/ccbot/readme.txt

 - Removed arguments when running ccbot since .cfg file placement is fixed
 - Print a few messages when creating a new ccbot.cfg so the user doesn't forget to edit it and restart the bot
 - Renamed ccbot Linux binary to ccbot++
-- Added input via stdin for Linux binaries
+- Added input via stdin for Linux and Windows ( OS X untested )
 - Fixed a bug where for !chanlist the bot needed to be in a clan
 - !saybnet now uses partial matching
 - Fixed a flaw in logic in !remove